prudhvinathdittakavi/RAG/README.md

 ## Install the required dependencies
 - pip install --upgrade pip
-- pip install -r requirements.txt
+- pip install -r requirments.txt

 ## To deactivate the virtual environment
 ###  run the following command on terminal.
 - deactivate

+## To run unit test cases
+### Below command checks the tests folder and runs all the files starting with test_
+- python -m unittest discover -s tests